 Replace the run capacitor as described in the instructions supplied with the capacitor kit.
-Refer to Table 11, Section 7.3.

 Test the earth (ground) continuity and the insulation resistance of the pump-motor, in accordance with local regulations for periodic testing of electrical equipment.
-Edwards recommends that:
+Edwards recommend that:

-- The earth (ground) continuity is less than 0.1 Ω . - Insulation resistance is greater than 10 MΩ.
+- The earth (ground) continuity is less than 0.1 $\Omega$ . - Insulation resistance is greater than 10 M $\Omega$ .

-If the motor fails these tests, replace the motor.
+If the motor fails these tests, the motor must be replaced.